splunk/docker-logging-plugin/README.md

 Note the following when you generate your token:
 * Make sure that indexer acknowledgement is disabled for your token.
 * Optionally, enable the indexer acknowledgement functionality by clicking the Enable indexer management checkbox.
 * Do not generate your token using the default TLS cert provided by Splunk.
+The default certificates are not secure.
 For information about configuring Splunk to use self-signed or third-party certs, see http://docs.splunk.com/Documentation/Splunk/7.0.3/Security/AboutsecuringyourSplunkconfigurationwithSSL.
 * Splunk Cloud customers must file a support request in order to have a token generated.

 ## Step 2: Install the plugin